atulj968/Basics-HTML/README.md

 If you want to comment on code to show something to developer you can comment by usnig "<!--".
 # Spacing
 If you want to space between lines you can use 'br' command.
 And if you want to space between the words you can use '&nbsp' command.
+# Horizontal Line
+The 'hr' tag is used to break the page into various parts, creating horizontal margins with help of a horizontal line running from left to right hand side of the page.
+This is also an empty tag and doesn’t take any additional statements.